-\\\ Substitute Teaching Policy: Teacher Candidates may substitute teach for either their CT or another teacher in their department for no more than 5 days per semester.
-A candidate's CT and supervisor must approve of the subbing in advance.
-All substitute teaching must be at the candidate's placement and cannot interfere with the candidate's university course start time.
+\\\ Substitute Teaching Policy

+For Mondays through Thursdays, Teacher Candidates may substitute teach for either their CT or another teacher in their department for no more than 5 full days per semester.
+A candidate's CT and supervisor must approve of subbing in advance; this substitute teaching must be at the candidate's placement and cannot interfere with their university course times.